 Navigating the finances of a wedding is easily the most unpleasant part of planning, and can get even more awkward when it comes to figuring out what your bridesmaids should be paying for—after all, these are your besties, and money can be a touchy subject among friends.
 It can be especially uncomfortable to expect your squad to foot the bill for something when it already feels like they’re doing so much for you to help you out with your wedding, but remember, they said “Yes!” to your ask because they care, and they knew there would be costs involved.

 Why?
 Because, yes, it’s their jobs to stand by you on your wedding day and make sure the train of your gown is neatly arranged at the altar, but more importantly, it’s also their job to throw you hella parties.
 The good news is that, especially with the bachelorette party, these parties end up being really fun nights out or amazing getaways for everyone involved, not just you, so no one will be hesitant to chip in!
 Still, if your party ends up being expensive—like a long-ish trip to a tropical locale—and you feel uncomfortable expecting others to pay your way, there’s no reason you can’t upend this rule.
 Just make sure your MOH makes it clear that you’ll be paying your portion as soon as invites go out, so nobody has to worry about it!
 And expect to be treated to lots of cocktails as soon as you’re there.
-And if your girls do cover the costs of your bachelorette and shower?
+And if your girls do cover the costs of your bachelorette?
 Don’t sweat it—it’s the circle of life, and you’ll get ‘em back when it’s their turn to be the bride!